fbnlsr/my-website/content/about/_index.en.md

 title: About
 ---
 <div class="has-background-blue is-about-text">
-<p>I am a self-taught developer.
-I started coding more than ten years ago.
+<p>A self-taught developer, I started coding more than ten years ago.
 It quickly grew into a passion and I’ve been freelancing since 2012.</p>
 <p>I work with open source CMS, HTML, CSS, Javascript, PHP and MySQL.
-My clients are usually web agencies or businesses of all sizes.</p>
+My clients usually are web agencies or businesses of all sizes.</p>
 <p>I love challenges, new projects, and solving problems.
 Oh, and Spaces > Tabs.</p>
 </div>